100 Stories

 Features

 The entrance gate sets the scene for stature.
 Some information boards offer the chance to test your image reading translation app or Japanese skills.
-The notable history is unfortunately not displayed for non Japanese readers.
-There are a pair of intimidating gargoyles guarding either side of the entrance, who look like forces to be reckoned with.
+The notable history is unfortunately not displayed for non-Japanese readers.
+There are a pair of intimidating guardians on either side of the entrance who look like forces to be reckoned with.

 The air of simplicity at the site feels great and the space can be enjoyed for its unassuming qualities.
 Everything feels in proportion with adequate space to balance the with structures on the site.

 There are small windows at the entrance of the temple, where it is possible to gleam a peek at Lord Buddha in statue.
-Sometimes even these windows are drawn and it is not possible to see inside at all.
-Inside a statue of seated lord buddha looks well positioned amongst the usual devotional paraphernalia.
+Sometimes even these windows are drawn, and it is not possible to see inside at all.
+Inside a statue of a seated Lord Buddha looks well positioned amongst the usual devotional paraphernalia.
 The building is rarely opened, only for periodic cleaning.

 The giant incense burner itself is a good enough reason to burn some incense, which you can purchase at the temple.

 For actual praying there is a smaller temple, set back to the right which offers all the usual uses.
-Access to a visible buddha, candles, incense, fortune telling and my favourite thing..
+Access to a visible Buddha, candles, incense, fortune telling and my favorite thing…

 Moment of Joy